List of Space Research Centres in India

-The growth of space research centres in India underscores the country’s dedication to scientific progress and innovation.
+The growth of space research centers in India underscores the country’s dedication to scientific progress and innovation.
 Their contributions not only boost technological advancements but also inspire the younger generation to pursue careers in science, technology, engineering, and mathematics (STEM) fields.

 We currently have 13 major space research centres in India, directly under ISRO.
 Let’s talk about some of them in brief: